henriquehbr/eswatch/README.md

-                is browser and cjs when platform is node) --splitting   Enable code splitting (currently only works for esm) --outdir      The output directory (for multiple entry points)
+                is browser and cjs when platform is node) --splitting   Enable code splitting (currently only works for esm) --outdir      The output directory (for multiple entry points) --outext      Use a custom output extension instead of ".js"
 ```